-Over the decade, project management has undergone a significant transformation.
-It has evolved from being a rigid, linear process to a more flexible and adaptive methodology.
+Over the past decade, project management has undergone a fundamental transformation.
+What was once a rigid, linear, and documentation-heavy discipline has evolved into a more adaptive, collaborative, and customer-focused approach.

 Since its inception, project management has been dominated by the Waterfall methodology.
 It is a process in which each phase must be completed before the next phase begins.